lopperman/monitor-stress-test/README.md

 # Monitor Stress Test

+100% HTML -- To test your monitor, download this [html file](https://github.com/lopperman/monitor-stress-test/blob/main/stress-test.html), open it, click the Start Test button.

 A browser-based tool for stress testing your monitor and GPU combo.
 Built to answer the question: *"Is my fancy new monitor actually being held back by my GPU?"*

 <p align="center">